Emirates Capital Asset Management (ECAM)

 Commentary:

-The USD index was up +1.02% over the past week.
-It had been within a steady uptrend since mid-2021 and recently reached 21 year highs in October, 2022 before its recent pullback.
+The USD was up +0.31% over the past week.
+It had been rangebound and confined to an 8-point consolidation range since late 2022 before its recent breakout.

 Support / Resistance Levels (based upon respective time period closing price):